-First, in high school and college, the emphasis is on appearance.
-A bigger calculator translates directly to projection of an image of a bigger brain.
-The biggest geek requires the most functions on his electronic gadgets in order to translate giant thoughts into something numeric the art world can gaze upon.
+In high school and college, the emphasis for most is on appearance.
+A bigger calculator means a bigger brain, right?
+The biggest geek requires the most functions on their electronic gadgets in order to translate giant thoughts into something numeric the art world can gaze upon.

-Second, engineers need to pass the EIT and the PE exam.
-The National Council of Examiners for Engineering and Surveying maintains tight rules for conducting the Fundamentals of Engineering, Professional Engineer, and other exams.
+Engineers need to pass the EIT (Engineer in Training) and the PE (Professional Engineer) exam.
+The National Council of Examiners for Engineering and Surveying (NCEES) maintains tight rules for conducting the Fundamentals of Engineering, PE, and other exams.
 To combat those sneaky fellows working for exam prep services, NCEES bars calculators that can record information from the exam onto the device.
 For this reason, engineers must train and practice with a more limited calculator.

-In high school, appearance has a premium.
-In the geek squad, these honors can be purchased in the form of tech.
+In high school, appearance reigns supreme.
+In the geek squad, these honors can be purchased in the form of technology.
 Most Honors Calculus II students will have the latest and greatest Texas Instruments Calculator, a TI-92.
-Rumors this wonder machine has it's own satellite are highly exaggerated.
+Rumors this wonder machine has its own satellite are highly exaggerated.
 Others will purchase the HP 48G or the newest unit, the HP 50G.

-However. a TI-89 also has prestige.
+However, a TI-89 also has prestige.
 It just has to graph.
 Oh, and the student owner must be able to graph in front of others.
 For more campus nerd stardom, download cool programs, then link up with infrared to upload them to your buddies.
 Be sure this is done in a public place.
 Don't bother with impressing cheerleaders.
-They still think muscles equate to a better future and cheering will earn them respect with college admissions.
+They still think muscles mean a better future and cheering will earn them respect with college admissions.

-Best Calculator for the FE Exam & the PE Exam
+Phase Two: Best Calculators for the FE Exam and the PE Exam

-The NCEES prepares and administers the Fundamentals of Engineering (now administered by contract by Pearson VUE) and the Professional Engineer exam.
-Preparing and vetting questions, and standardizing the exam versions requires many man-hours.
-When questions are "stolen" by copying during an exam, the Society loses both money in reproducing fair exams and credibility as a testing agency.
+The NCEES prepares and administers the Fundamentals of Engineering (now administered by contract by Pearson VUE) and the PE exam.
+Preparing and vetting questions to standardize the exam versions requires many man-hours.
+When questions are "stolen" by copying during an exam, the NCEES loses both money in reproducing fair exams and credibility as a testing agency.

 So, we all have to suffer for the cheating-hearts of those who don't want to study an hour each night for many months.
 Real engineers do that anyway, right?
 Right?

-Be sure to visit the NCEES site and review their policy.
+Be sure to visit the NCEES site and review its policy.
 It changes.
 I took the PE in 2011.
-The exam was proctored by some retirees' association.
-In the last minute, when it's time to just mark any unanswered questions, the old lady over my shoulder began to shake and vibrate like a toddler who has to make pee-pee.
+The exam was proctored by a retirees association.
+At the last minute, when it's time to just mark any unanswered questions, the old lady over my shoulder began to shake unnervingly.
 She was waving her arm around and looking toward the moderator in the front of the room.
-It felt like sniper school with the sniper recruit trying to make his final qualifying shot and the instructor shouting in his ear, calling him an environmentalist, and flicking his ear lobe until it stings.
-It was bizarre of her to do that.
-But, that is what went down.
-I'm pleased to report she survived her spasm, or whatever it was that got into her.
+I thought it was bizarre of her to do that.

-Think I exaggerate?
-I innocently brought my preferred calculator, which met all the physical requirements for calculators under their policy: no qwerty, no recording capacity, etcetera.
-However, it was not specifically pre-approved by them.
-It had no gold star by it's name.
+I innocently brought my preferred calculator, which met all the physical requirements for calculators under their policy: no qwerty keyboard, no recording capacity, etc. However, it was not specifically pre-approved by them.
+It had no gold star by its name.
 It was not on the list!

 When they asked who did not have one on their list, which they read aloud, I raised my hand.
 Believe it or not, they actually had a conversation about whether or not they should kick me out of the exam.
-Instead, they had a magic box of forgiveness.
+Instead, they had a magic box where you put your contraband calculator—a "forgiveness" box.
 Just put your rule-violating equipment into the box, and your dishonor can be overlooked.
 I put my name on it and placed it in the box on top of a stack of cell phones.
-The ladies were explaining to me, "We are not responsible if it is stolen.
+The lady explained to me, "We are not responsible if it is stolen.
 You are responsible to retrieve it yourself after the exam," and blah blah blah.